 Serve Refugees – Meet the World in a Neighbourhood – Grow Spiritually in Community

-- Carrying out many, varied Organisational Tasks.
-Some of these office based, such as processing financial donations or creating our newsletter.
-Others take you out into our community, such as coordinating our bicycle program, doing public education seminars, spending a day in the garden or running kids’ club or women’s group.
+- Carrying out many, varied Organisational Tasks: Some of these are more administrative in nature, such as processing financial donations or putting together our newsletter.
+Others take interns out into our community, such as coordinating our bicycle program, doing public education seminars, spending a day in the garden or running kids’ club or women’s group.

-- Building Community.
-We set out to build community in an intentional way.
-A community of interns emerges through meeting for prayer each morning; sharing meals and cleaning tasks; spending days and evenings together; and going on retreats.
-We build the Romero community through holiday celebrations, our summer camp, taking families away for weekends, and being present to each other whenever possible.
+- Intentionally Building community: A community of interns emerges as we meet for prayer each morning, share meals and cleaning tasks, spend days and evenings together, and go on retreats.
+We build the Romero community through birthday and holiday celebrations, our summer camp, weekend excursions, and simply being present to each other whenever possible.
 We are a community that walks with people through suffering and difficulty, but also that sees the tremendous importance of celebrating.

-Romero House invites applications to its internship program from young people looking for a challenging, fulfilling, and worthwhile way to spend a year or four months.
-You can apply for either our full year program (Late August to the end of July), or our summer program (start of May until late August).
+Romero House invites applications to its internship program from people looking for a meaningful way to spend a year or two or possibly just a summer.
+You can apply for either our full year (11 month) program (Late August to the end of July), or our summer program (start of May until late August).

-To be eligible for the internship program you must be:
+To be eligible for the internship program you must:

 - Have completed high school.
-University education or training in specific skills are assets.
+University education or training in specific skills will certainly be helpful to you.

-- Have a basic understanding of English.
-Fluency in Spanish or another second language is valued but not essential.
+- Be fairly comfortable communicating in English.
+Fluency in Spanish/French/Arabic or another second language is valued but not essential.

-- Be comfortable with the Christian and reflective dimension of the Romero House community
+- Be open to fully participating in the Christian and reflective dimension of the Romero House intern community

-- Willing to commit much of your time, including evenings and weekends, to being an active and present part of the community for the duration of the internship
+- Be willing to really give yourself, including on some evenings and weekends, to being an active and present part of the community for the duration of the internship

 In addition to these criteria, we seek interns who exhibit some of the following characteristics